Tiimber/terminal-notification/README.md

 **General**

-(- Implement support for loading complete zip-packages) (- Implement support for loading zip-packages directly from HTTP) (- Fix so that soundfiles inside of zip-packages can be played) (- Implement support for defining settings in the config files, eg. automatically use external player for mac) (- Fix Unicode changes that appeared with the support for Python 3.4) (- Remove --win-sounder (not needed))
-(- Add parameter for NOT allowing of bundled settings) (- Fix bug when embedded sounds in zip-package, tmp folder may be removed before playing of the sound for QUIT-configuration) (- Implement support for file to direct user to different configurations depending on platform) (- Document:)
-(    How to define zip file as config)
-(    How to define zip sounds)
-(    How config inside of zip-file needs to be named) (    How to override configuration settings)
-(    How to set settings in config file)
-(    How to make multi-platform packages by creating a platform-route.txt)

 - Create an interactive guide
 - Fix so that groups isn't needed in patterns
 - More configuration options, eg. choose which configuration should apply to what command